ebowman/api-first-hand/README.md

 - Skeletons for domain-driven controller implementation and customized deserializers
 - Wrappers for Play route files to convert semantics from HTTP-related to domain-related (controller_base)
 - Model classes and validation rules
-- Security extractors
+- Security extractors (manual generation and compilation)
+- Unmarshallers for custom content types (manual generation and compilation)

-"managed by sbt" means that you don't have to control or change the code as you make your REST service. in an (unmanaged) Play controller class that is generated once.
+"Managed by sbt" means that you don't have to control or change the code as you make your REST service.
+The security extractors and unmarshallers are available through manual generation and compilation, and supported if A) No security extractor or unmarshaller with the same name already exists; B) The developer issues the `playScalaSecurity` or `playScalaMarshallers` sbt command.

-Manual generation and compilation of:

-- Security extractors
-- Unmarshallers for custom content types

-is supported in the case if

-1. No security extractor or unmarshaller with the same name already exists
-2. The developer issues `playScalaSecurity` or `playScalaMarshallers` sbt command

 API-First-Hand features an Activator template hosted by [Lightbend](https://www.lightbend.com/activator/template/api-first-hand), the company behind Scala, Akka, Play Framework, and Lagom.

 ## Build Status: Beta

 Enable API-First-Hand with the [api-first-hand](http://www.typesafe.com/activator/template/api-first-hand) activator template; the version in this repository is under active development.

-### Project Goals/Vision
-The overarching objective for API-First-Hand is to enable you to generate all of these from a Swagger specification:

-- Play route files
-- Generators of random test data
-- Wrappers for Play route files to convert semantics from HTTP-related to domain-related (controller_base)
-- Skeletons for the domain-driven controller implementation
-- Model classes and validation rules
-- Unit tests for invalid and valid parameter sets
-- Security extractors (if needed)
-- Skeletons for custom deserializers (if needed)

 ## More About the Activator Template
 The template contains the following: